-In addition to support, including travel, required for operation of the National Office, the budget should request support for the following LTER activities:
+In addition to support, including travel, required for operation of the Network Office, the budget should request support for the following LTER Network activities:

 - One Science Council meeting per year, to include travel and per diem expenses for approximately 60 participants, venue rotates among LTER sites. - 2.
-Synthesis working groups and scoping workshops, to include travel and per diem expenses for 8-10 participants, for at least 2 activities per year. - Meetings of LTER Committees, such as the Information Managers, or to coordinate educational activities, as needed.
-Travel and per diem expenses for participants. - Meetings of an LTER advisory board to include travel and per diem expenses for approx. 10 individuals drawn from the LTER community and from broader scientific communities, for 1-2 meetings/year. - A triennial All Scientists' Meeting, to include partial support for meeting venue and travel and per diem expenses for plenary speakers and a limited number of graduate student participants.
+Synthesis working groups and scoping workshops, to include travel and per diem expenses for 8- 10 participants, for at least 2 activities per year. - Meetings of LTER Committees, such as the Information Managers, or to coordinate educational activities, as needed, including travel and per diem expenses for participants. - 4.
+Meetings of an LTER executive board to include travel and per diem expenses for approximately 10 individuals drawn from the LTER community and from broader scientific communities, for 1-2 meetings/year. - 5.
+An annual NSF-hosted LTER symposium.
+Travel for approximately 10 speakers and participants to the NSF